rbind/cheap_shots/content/classes/NRES803/computer-setup.md

 ### R

 Download and install the [R base system](http://cran.rstudio.com/).
-I recommend you use the [R studio](http://www.rstudio.com/products/rstudio/download/) to work with the base system.
-Download and install the RStudio Desktop system.
+I recommend you use the [Rstudio Desktop system](http://www.rstudio.com/products/rstudio/download/) to work with the base system.
+When installing you can accept all the default options.

 ### Getting help